Yuer-yuan/Algorithm/README.md

 ### cycle detection

 - recursive call stack represents a path
+- DFS method
   - if we find a edge v -> w which is already on the stack, we find a cycle

 ### topological sort